chipsalliance/firrtl-spec/spec.md

 - All probe types are passive.
 - All property types are passive.
 - A vector type is passive if and only if the element type is passive.
-- A bundle type is passive if and only if it contains no field which is marked `flip` and the type of each field is passive.
+- A bundle type is passive if and only if it contains no field which is marked `flip`{.firrtl}
+  and the type of each field is passive.
 - An enum type is passive if and only if the type of each of its variants is passive.